Last updated: August 29, 2023

 Grand Canyon National Park Pass ($70)

-Documentation and ID required when presenting or acquiring a pass.
-Further information can be found here.
+Documentation and ID are required when presenting or acquiring a pass.

-At the Entrance Station, credit and debit cards, digital passes, and America the Beautiful passes are accepted for entry.
+At Grand Canyon National Park's Entrance Stations, credit and debit cards, digital passes, and America the Beautiful passes are accepted for entry.
 Cash is no longer accepted.

 Organized, non-commercial groups include church groups, college or school groups, scouts, service organizations, military, etc.